 Washington, DC

-The following statement is from Jamie Rappaport Clark, president and CEO of Defenders of Wildlife, on President-elect Biden’s nomination of Rep. Deb Haaland to serve as the first Native American Secretary of the Department of the Interior as reported by The Washington Post:
+The following statement is from Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife, on President-elect Biden’s nomination of Rep. Deb Haaland to serve as the first Native American Secretary of the Department of the Interior as reported by The Washington Post:

 “Defenders of Wildlife applauds the historic nomination of Rep. Deb Haaland and enthusiastically supports her nomination as Interior Secretary.
 As chair of the National Parks, Forests and Public Lands Subcommittee in Congress, Haaland has provided vigorous oversight for President Trump’s destructive public lands agenda.